alexanderkoller/pergamon/names.typ

   for field in name-fields {
     if field in reference.fields {
       let parsed-names = parse-names(reference, field)
+      let lastname-first = parsed-names.map(it => it.family + "," + it.given).join(" ")

       reference.fields.insert("parsed-" + field, parsed-names)
+      reference.fields.insert("sortstr-" + field, lastname-first)
-    } else {
+      // sortstr fields are needed to perform efficient sorting on the "n" key } else {
       reference.fields.insert("parsed-" + field, none)
     }